FITeagle/flexcare-doku/source/resourcedetails.rst

 4. LTE 2600 / Telefonica: DL: 2670 -- 2690 MHz; UL: 2550 -- 2570 MHz (2x5MHz)

 Furthermore there are some restrictions to use the aforementioned frequencies.
 Operation is only allowed indoor with maximum 10mW ERP.

 The testbed (see Figure 1) consists of multiple physical nodes that are deployed to support end2end LTE experiments.
 The UEs are supporting the connectivity to the available radio access technologies of the testbed.
 The FUSECO playground is providing 2G, 3G and 4G radio access besides WiFi.
 Technical details regarding the femto cells can be found in the annex.
-The EPC core network is deployed on multiple physical servers which hosts the OpenEPC [2] software.
+The EPC core network is deployed on multiple physical servers which hosts the `OpenEPC <http://www.openepc.com/>`_ software.
 The operator backhaul network contains multiple physical servers that provide additional features that could be required for experimentation.
 Additional servers can be added if needed for specific experiments.
 All nodes are connected to the central management network, which can be used for remote access.

 .. figure:: _static/fuseco-lte.png
 Figure: FUSECO LTE architecture deployment